Anthony Wilding: Military service and death

 Shortly after the outbreak of World War I, Wilding joined the Royal Marines on advice of Winston Churchill who was then First Lord of the Admiralty.
 He was gazetted a second lieutenant in early October 1914.
 Wilding remained in the Marines for just a few days and was then attached to the Intelligence Corps due to his intimate knowledge of the continent and his skills as a motorist.
 At the end of October he joined the Royal Naval Armoured Car Division in the battlefields of northern France where he had thirty men, three guns and armoured cars under his command.
 After a week's leave in London in February 1915 he returned to France on 16 March 1915 and was posted to a new squadron made up of armoured Rolls-Royce cars under the command of the Duke of Westminster.
 He was ranked a lieutenant.
 Before long the squadron was moved near the front and on 2 May Wilding received notice of his promotion to captain.
 In his last letter dated 8 May he wrote "For really the first time in seven and a half months I have a job on hand which is likely to end in gun, I, and the whole outfit being blown to hell.
-However if we succeed we will help our infantry no end.".
+However if we succeed we will help our infantry no end."
 The next day, 9 May, he was killed in action at 4:45 in the afternoon during the Battle of Aubers Ridge at Neuve-Chapelle, France when a shell exploded on the roof of the dug-out he was sheltering in.

 Wilding was buried the next day at the front but was later re-interred at the Rue-des-Berceaux Military Cemetery in Richebourg-l'Avoué, Pas-de-Calais, France.
 He had been dating, and was rumored to be about to marry, Broadway star Maxine Elliott, 15 years his senior.

+Wilding is remembered on the Waltham Park memorial gates in Christchurch, opened in 1922 to commemorate 43 men from the local Waltham, St Martins, and Opawa communities who died in service during World War I.